 The Prescription Drug Cost Crisis Hitting Texas Seniors

 Prescription drug prices in America have reached a breaking point.
 According to AARP, prescription drug prices increased by over 31% between 2019 and 2023—nearly three times the rate of general inflation.
-For Texas seniors on Medicare, this means choosing between essential medications and other basic necessities like groceries or utilities.
+For Texas seniors on Medicare, this has meant choosing between essential medications and other basic necessities like groceries or utilities.

 Key Takeaway